 In the following German Shepherd Schutzhund Introduction Guide, we have explained the sport, its tests, training, commands, breeds that participate, where the find the best German Shepherd Schutzhund puppies for sale, clubs and events and trials.

-This article is written from a beginner’s perspective – if you are an experienced Schutzhund participant or trainer, we’d love to hear your feedback in the comments on how we can improve the guide.
+This article is written from a beginner’s perspective – if you are an experienced Schutzhund participant or trainer, you might look elsewhere as the info in this guide is very basic.

 What Is German Shepherd Schutzhund?

 Schutzhund is a German phrase for ‘protection dog’.

 The actual sport of Schutzhund was developed not long after the registration (early 1900’s) of the first German Shepherd Horand von Grafrath.

 Read more about Horand and the creation of German Shepherds in this guide with over 100 interesting pieces of information and facts about the German Shepherd Dog Breed.

 The necessity for the development of German Shepherd Schutzhund was to come up with a test to determine if a German Shepherd dog possessed the necessary temperament, characteristics and ability as a working dog – particularly in defence, military and protection based fields of work.